Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above the Chaos, Stewarding And Allocating Capital.md

 It is just a seed... it is just a green shoot... but although small, if we cultivate it, it has the DNA to become a mighty forest, in which [[All Generations of Life]] can find refuge and abundance.

 ## Lionsberg
-To begin to incarnate the Spirit of this Way into words, systems, and structures that we could actually implement and enact together, we forged a mythical [[New World]] and System named [[LIONSBERG]].
+To begin to incarnate the Spirit of this Way into words, systems, and structures that we could actually implement and enact together, we forged a mythical [[New World]] and System named [[Lionsberg]].

 Lionsberg is first [[Word Tool]] that points at the [[Meta Idea]].